Agent services compared to...

 Custom decentralized services are services like oracles, bridges or keepers which are run off-chain by a group of operators, thus providing the required level of trust and security.
 These services run off-chain, which enables them to do complex processing.
 The main drawback of this approach is that there is no standardized approach to build and compose such services.
 This severely limits the growth of the ecosystem of applications in the off-chain space.

 This is where autonomous services (implemented as agent services with the Open Autonomy framework) comes into play in the broader ecosystem of crypto software.
 Agent services are composable, crypto-native services that can execute complex processing, take action on their own and run continuously.

-For a more detailed discussion, we refer the reader to take a look at the Autonolas Education article series.
+For a more detailed discussion, take a look at the Autonolas Education article series.

 Agent services vs. single-agent applications

 Having understood how agent services fit into the wider crypto ecosystem, sometimes there is the question whether is it best to design a certain application as single-agent or as an agent service.
 This is often a question that new developers in the field of agent systems and multi-agent systems face.
 We provide below a comparison table which hopefully will give you some guidance on which of the both approaches is best for your use case.

 |Scope||An application designed to pursue the interests and objectives of a single entity.||An application designed to offer services that external users can benefit from.|

 |Value generation model||The application is in charge of generating economic value for its owner.||Service operators might charge a fee to their users.|

 |Architecture & Execution||A single agent, typically run and controlled by a single entity.||A set of agents run by a collection of independent operators.
 Agents have a synchronized shared state.|